Advice or support for community service workers assisting tenants.

 The landlord could apply to VCAT for an order that you have breached your agreement by breaching the “no pet” clause.
 But there is no Notice to Vacate for this reason and VCAT cannot legally evict you for having a pet in breach of your agreement.
 However, in some cases, VCAT has ordered tenants to remove their pets from their homes.

 Note: You can be given a Notice to Vacate for failing to comply with a VCAT Order or for successive breaches of duty (see When you get a breach of duty notice).

 The Residential Tenancies Act 1997 and your tenancy agreement prohibit you from damaging the rental property or causing a nuisance.
 A nuisance is anything that unreasonably disrupts your neighbours’ enjoyment of their property, such as continual barking, unpleasant smells etc.

-If your landlord gives you a breach of duty notice or a notice to vacate because you have a pet, contact us for advice.
+If your landlord gives you a Breach of Duty Notice or a Notice to Vacate because you have a pet, contact Tenants Victoria for advice.

 Some landlords ask tenants to pay a “pet bond” if they have a pet.
 It is often explained to tenants that it is to cover costs if the pet causes damage to the property.

 There is nothing under the law requiring you to pay a “pet bond” if you have a pet.